MullinsLab/ISDB/doc/Manual.md

 A pipe `|` separated string of the environments in which the integration event took place.
 Refer to the [data usage guidelines](#data-usage-guidelines) above.

-# Understanding how HIV integrates as a provirus

-The ISDB's representation of data requires some careful understanding of how reverse-transcribed HIV integrates into human genomic DNA.

-HIV starts as single-stranded RNA diagramed like so:

-     HIV  5ʹ R-U5~GAG~~~ENV~U3-R 3ʹ

-The R, U5, and U3 regions form the building blocks of the two long terminal repeat (LTR) regions (composed of U3-R-U5) in the double-stranded DNA produced by reverse transcriptase:

-     HIV  5ʹLTR~GAG~~~ENV~3ʹLTR
-          5ʹLTR~GAG~~~ENV~3ʹLTR (complementary strand)

-There are two orientations this double-stranded HIV DNA may be integrated into genomic DNA as a provirus:

-                        HIV
-     Chr  1 ---- 5ʹLTR~GAG~~~ENV~3ʹLTR ---- N
-          1 ---- 5ʹLTR~GAG~~~ENV~3ʹLTR ---- N

-                        HIV
-     Chr  1 ---- 3ʹLTR~ENV~~~GAG~5ʹLTR ---- N
-          1 ---- 3ʹLTR~ENV~~~GAG~5ʹLTR ---- N

-The following diagrams form a truth table of provirus orientation with respect to the chromosome crossed by provirus orientation with respect to the gene.
-Pay careful attention to the location of GAG and ENV.

-## Provirus is _forward_ with respect to the chromosome…

-### …and _forward_ with respect to the gene

-             Gene is forward with
-             respect to chromosome
-             |——————→
-     Chr  1 ---- 5ʹLTR~GAG~~~ENV~3ʹLTR ---- N
-          1 ---- 5ʹLTR~GAG~~~ENV~3ʹLTR ---- N

-### …and _reverse_ with respect to the gene

-     Chr  1 ---- 5ʹLTR~GAG~~~ENV~3ʹLTR ---- N
-          1 ---- 5ʹLTR~GAG~~~ENV~3ʹLTR ---- N
-                                 ←——————| Gene is reverse with
-                                          respect to chromosome

-## Provirus is _reverse_ with respect to the chromosome…

-### …and _forward_ with respect to the gene

-     Chr  1 ---- 3ʹLTR~ENV~~~GAG~5ʹLTR ---- N
-          1 ---- 3ʹLTR~ENV~~~GAG~5ʹLTR ---- N
-                                 ←——————| Gene is reverse with
-                                          respect to chromosome

-### …and _reverse_ with respect to the gene

-             Gene is forward with
-             respect to chromosome
-             |——————→
-     Chr  1 ---- 3ʹLTR~ENV~~~GAG~5ʹLTR ---- N
-          1 ---- 3ʹLTR~ENV~~~GAG~5ʹLTR ---- N

-## Orientation tuples of (chromosome, gene) which occur together

-The above diagrams encompass all of the possible physical integrations.
-For any given gene, however, only one of two sets of orientation tuples can be
-true:

-1. FF and RR — gene itself is _forward_ with respect to the chromosome
-2. FR and RF — gene itself is _reverse_ with respect to the chromosome

-Sets of tuples such as FF and FR aren't possible because they imply conflicting orientations of the gene to the chromosome.[^1]  Such combinations most likely indicate that the data is bogus or was wrongly interpreted.

-[^1]: It's exceedingly unlikely that the gene was actually flipped in human
-      genomic DNA, although it is possible.